A. Beattie PawManagement.co.uk

 We will explain fully what is motivating the behaviour.
 It may be that your dog will need some skills putting in place in order to follow the program, this will be done during the first visit.

-Once back in the office we then prepare you a report and or notes to support the session and email them to you.
+Once back in the office we then prepare your notes to support the session and email them to you.

 A follow up visit may be booked in which we will have a clear and understandable program of coaching designed to help you through the problems you are having with your dog...this will be discussed and worked on together...we may need to work outside of your home and may require assistance from sources such as stooge dogs / decoy dogs / decoy children / events etc..